How to Create Your Pandemic Parenting Strategy

 - Guidance for absorbing your child’s education into your regular routine

-- A video discussion of our the entire Birth2Work team discussing how they are learning to adapt to the “new normal”
+- A video discussion of the entire Birth2Work team discussing how they are learning to adapt to the “new normal”

 - Free downloads to support you on your journey of developing your own unique pandemic parenting strategy.